 When Does Training Start?

-We train or race from November 11, 2017 through March 24, 2018 on Saturdays and Sundays at the Sipapu Ski Resort.
+We train or race from mid November through late March on Saturdays and Sundays at the Sipapu Ski Resort.
 Sipapu offers a great variety of terrain and the flexibility to set up training courses in different areas of the mountain.

 How Much Does It Cost?